 \subsection{The Final Procedure}

-We are now ready present our main algorithm, Transfer learning of {\bf C}ATE with {\bf O}verlap-adaptive {\bf KE}rnel ridge regression (COKE), in Algorithm~\labelcref{algorithm; main}.
-It first uses an RA learner to generate multiple candidate CATE estimators, and then employs Algorithm~\labelcref{algorithm; model selection} to select the final model.
+We are now ready to present our method, Transfer learning of {\bf C}ATE with {\bf O}verlap-adaptive {\bf KE}rnel ridge regression (COKE), in Algorithm~\labelcref{algorithm: main}.
+It first uses an RA learner to generate multiple candidate estimators, and then employs Algorithm~\labelcref{algorithm: model selection} to select the final one.